 - Connect with other MS activists and the conversations that you care about through activism-related posts on the Society’s blog, and by following #MSactivist at X and in other social media.

 Hashtags of interest include #MSactivist, #MS, #MSresearch, and trending issues — you’ll know them when you see them or when @MSactivist on X posts them — for example #AccessToMeds.
 Hashtags (like keywords) let you search for, support, and share relevant conversations and priorities.

 - Sample Facebook status: I am an #MSactivist.
 Multiple sclerosis affects my life (add a short personal note sharing how).
 To support me on issues that affect families facing #MS please Share this and Like @National Multiple Sclerosis Society

 The “@” symbol preceding a user or page name only creates a “tag” if you Like that user’s profile/page.
 The successful tag will automatically change the name to a hyperlink and the @ symbol will disappear.
 Please tag @National Multiple Sclerosis Society or indicate that you are “with” your local page.

-Sample Tweet: I am an #MSactivist – join me & support people w #MS. Please RT & follow @MSactivist
+- Sample Post: I am an #MSactivist – join me & support people w #MS. Please share & follow @MSactivist

 Share information about MS and the needs of people affected by MS with your networks and public officials.

-A Twitter mention — the “@” symbol preceding a user handle — directs your tweet to the intended recipient to engage them in conversation.
+With a mention on X — the “@” symbol preceding a user handle — directs your tweet to the intended recipient to engage them in conversation.
 A period (.) in front of a mention ensures that all of your followers also see the tweet.